qkevinto/spacebarkid/README.md

 ### Development

-Run `gulp serve` to serve project with [BrowserSync](http://www.browsersync.io/) with style injection and auto reload.
+Run `gulp watch` to watch project folder for any changes and rebuild when necessary.

 ### Build